s-lck/HolisticPwning/README.md

 # Holistic Pwning

-Bring you offensive spirit to the next level
+Bring your offensive spirit to the next level.